Community Foundation of the Valleys

 The 2021 State of Grantseeking Report spotlights recent developments in funding to help nonprofits be more strategic in their grantseeking.
 The free report features data by organizational budget size, mission focus, and government vs. non-government funding.
 This year it includes a special section specific to the pandemic.

-Visit their website > Giving USA
+Visit their website > Sustained Collaboration Network

 The Sustained Collaboration Network offers a catalog of resources for nonprofits interested in learning more about the strategies of sustained collaboration.
 Resources include Tools & Templates for nonprofits to use to determine readiness for collaboration, Background Reading and News & Events.